PAyush15/nitrobot-sim/README.md

 # nitrobot-sim
-A mobile robot simulation to get started with working in ROS2
+A mobile-robot-simulation to get started with Nav2 and SLAM_toolbox in ROS2 and Gazebo.

-Building this as a side project to refurbish my skills in ROS2 with mobile robots.
+Building this as a side project to refurbish my skills in ROS (Now using ROS2) with mobile robots.
 This robot is a Differential Drive robot, consisting of sensors like LIDAR, monocular camera and a depth camera.
 The goal is to build:

 A robot using URDF files in xml language